photo Dionisios Margetis

 • Mathematical Modeling & Applied Analysis: Asymptotics for ODEs & PDEs, Integral Equations;

-Analytical Aspects of Classical & Quantum Continuum Mechanics
+Non-Equilibrium Statistical Mechanics; Analytical Methods in Classical & Quantum Mechanics

 Topics of current, active interest (with links to publications):